nwg-piotr/nwg-drawer/README.md

 Since v0.2.x you may use the drawer in two ways:

-1. Simply run the `nwg-drawer` command, by adding a key binding to your sway confog file, e.g.:
+1. Simply run the `nwg-drawer` command, by adding a key binding to your sway config file, e.g.:

 ```text
 bindsym Mod1+F1 exec nwg-drawer